htcondor/htcondor/docs/version-history/development-release-series-91.rst

-- DAGMan ``VARS`` lines are now able to specify ``PREPEND`` or ``APPEND`` to allow passed variables to be set at the beginning or end of a DAG job's submit file.
+- DAGMan ``VARS`` lines are now able to specify ``PREPEND`` or ``APPEND`` to allow passed variables to be set at the beginning or end of a DAG job's submit description.
 Any ``VARS`` without these options will have behavior derived from ``DAGMAN_DEFAULT_APPEND_VARS`` configuration variable.
   Which defaults to PREPEND.
   :jira:`1080`